frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 Changes a staking account detail's target MSA Id to a new one by `amount` Rules for this are similar to unstaking; if `amount` would leave less than the minimum staking  amount for the `from` target, the entire amount is retargeted.
 No more than T::MaxUnlockingChunks staking amounts may be retargeted within this Thawing Period.
 Each call creates one chunk.
-Emits a `CapacityTargetChanged` event with the parameters of the extrinsic.
+Emits a `StakingTargetChanged` event with the parameters of the extrinsic.

 ```rust
 /// Errors: